r1cksec/cheatsheets/linux/airodump-ng.md

 airodump-ng <interface> -w <result> -c <channel>
 ```

-### The option -a list only associated devices - IOS und android uses ranodmized mac addresses as far as they are not connected to wifi
+### The option -a list only associated devices - IOS und android uses randomized mac addresses as far as they are not connected to wifi
 ```
 airodump-ng <interface> -a
 ```